communist-consensus/communist-consensus/README.md

 * Static corruptions
 * The adversary can selectively delay, refuse messages and selectively mislead others.
 But they cannot forge signatures, generate message for a specific hash.
 * The network will not drop any values from honest nodes.

-### Security

-* Tolerate at most 1 / 3 byzantine nodes
+* At most 1 / 3 byzantine nodes
-* Quantum safety and Quantum liveness

 ## Implementation